tell-a-few•com

 My Favourite Series

-In between all I do and did online, to help & teach new generations of teachers, I also am an avid watcher these great series: Star Trek The Next Generation / Enterprise, Highlander, 24, Dr. House, True Blood, Warehouse 13, The Vampire Diaries, Babylon 5, Stargate SG-1 / Atlantis / Universe, Spartacus, Fast Forward, The Event, Bones, White Collar, NCIS, Community College, Game of Thrones, Flashpoint, Dexter, Breaking Bad, Homeland, The Last Ship, Suits, The Blacklist.
+In between all I do and did online, to help & teach new generations of teachers, I also am an avid watcher these great series: Star Trek The Next Generation / Enterprise, Highlander, 24, Dr. House, True Blood, Warehouse 13, The Vampire Diaries, Babylon 5, Stargate SG-1 / Atlantis / Universe, Spartacus, Fast Forward, The Event, Bones, White Collar, NCIS, Community College, Game of Thrones, Flashpoint, Dexter, Breaking Bad, Homeland, The Last Ship, Suits, The Blacklist, The Silo.

 My Other Passions